klangner/radium/README.md

 # Chemistry

-Radium is Haskell library for chemistry.
+Radium is Haskell library with periodic table and element data.

 ## Functionality

-* Periodic table with basic information about all known elements
+* Periodic table with information about all known elements
-* Formula parser.
-Formula can be entered as H2O, SO4+2 (Sulfate) or (CH3)2CO (Acetone)

 ## Installation
 The library can be installed from [Hackage](http://hackage.haskell.org/package/radium) with the command: